Have you been thinking about starting a clothing line?

 Let’s start with design.

-You can use Fiverrr to get designs created for your new brand.
-If you’re going the graphic design route there are incredible freelancers who can easily create designs for you.
+- You can use Fiverrr to get designs created for your new brand.
+Freelancers can easily create designs for you.

 Next, we’ll focus on choosing your product.